igr/ether/README.md

 # **`Ether`** ♒️ & **`Matter`** ⚛️

-Welcome to Event Drive thought experiment ended up as a blueprint for a small engine.
+Welcome to Event-Driven thought experiment ended up as a blueprint for a small engine.

 ⚠️ This is `Either<Stupid, Great>`, still can't figure.
 Built in 3 days time.